 Space is limited.

-Look at job quantity from the other side of the hiring desk.
-Hiring is expensive; and as companies continuously research, analyze, and implement strategies to improve costs, you bet reducing employee turnover and retaining great employees is a prime focus.
+Hiring is expensive, and as companies continuously research, analyze, and implement strategies to improve costs, you bet reducing employee turnover and retaining great employees is a prime focus.

-With this said, readers of your resume might be wondering:
+With this said, readers of your best resume might be wondering:

 Was he fired once or twice?